Across the two-week broadcast period Radiophrenia presents a new series of specially commissioned Live-to-Air performances –

 Her work has been presented in numerous concerts and festivals.
 Such as Darmstädter Ferienkurse , Ultima Oslo Contemporary Music Festival , Huddersfield Contemporary Music Festival , el nicho aural, Mexico City, Akousma, Montreal, London Contemporary Music Festival, Eclat Festival, Stuttgart and Cut & Splice Festival, Manchester.

-In preparation for this Radiophrenia commissioned performance entitled So Ambitious, Edinburgh Leisure have utilised Edinburgh University’s sound isolation booth as they attempt to transform a hyper-commercial pop song with over 2 billion YouTube views to it’s name.
+In preparation for this Radiophrenia commissioned performance entitled So Ambitious, Edinburgh Leisure have utilised Edinburgh University’s sound isolation booth as they attempt to transform a hyper-commercial pop song with over two billion YouTube views to its name.

 Edinburgh Leisure is the partnership of Farquhar and Fraser.

 Keith Farquhar is an established visual artist whose work has been exhibited internationally.
-He is also the former vocalist of The Male Nurse, sister band to Country Teasers, best known for their two Peel sessions of 1997 & 98.
+He is also the former vocalist of The Male Nurse, best known for their two Peel sessions of 1997 & 98.

-T Fraser is one half of the duo ******** (newly released on Domino Records’ imprint Weird World), a collaboration also known as [Fraser, Ormston], which featured at Counterflows 2019 and includes artist Ailie Ormston.
+T Fraser is one half of the duo [Fraser, Ormston] that featured at Counterflows 2019 and includes artist Ailie Ormston.

-Edinburgh Leisure have performed live in various venues, from an infamous show in an Edinburgh Tenement stairwell to galleries and club spaces including Cabinet Gallery, London, Talbot Rice, Edinburgh and High Art, Paris.
+Edinburgh Leisure have performed live in various venues, galleries and club spaces including Cabinet Gallery, London, Talbot Rice, Edinburgh and High Art, Paris.
 A solo exhibition of their visual art was held at Celine Gallery, Glasgow in 2018.

 Saturday 18th May